-Afghan women and children suffer from poverty, disease, and malnutrition with no access to health care.
-Rural Afghans live in isolation with no hospitals nearby.
-They are too poor to pay for health care or transportation to the nearest health facility when a loved one gets sick.
-Every day mothers and babies die while giving birth at home.
-Lack of knowledge about hygiene and other personal health concerns as well as myths and superstitions perpetuate unhealthy choices and cost lives.
+Poor Afghans suffer from poverty, disease, and malnutrition with little access to health care some rural communities have no hospitals nearby.
+People are too poor to pay for health care or transportation to the nearest health facility when a loved one gets sick.
+Everyday mothers and babies die during at home birthing.
+Lack of knowledge about hygiene and other personal health issues as well as myths and superstitions perpetuate unhealthy choices and cost lives and suffering.

 How will this project solve this problem?

-CHI/AIL support 5 rural health clinics that serve nearly 16,000 patients a month with medical exams, laboratory analysis, nutrition services, vaccinations, midwifery, pharmacy, minor surgery, dentistry, health education and family planning.
+AIL supports rural and poor urban health clinics that serve patients with medical exams, laboratory analysis, nutrition services, vaccinations, midwifery, pharmacy, minor surgery, dentistry, health education and family planning.

 Potential Long Term Impact

-These clinics provide health care and health education to over 200,000 people a year with no other access to services.
-Health care saves lives and health education prevents future sickness by teaching people practical strategies for protecting health
+AIL clinics provide health care and health education to those who lack any other medical options.
+Health care saves lives and health education prevents future sickness by teaching people practical strategies for protecting their health.